munificent/craftinginterpreters/book/a-map-of-the-territory.md

 <aside name="veg">

 There are even plant-based foods that are *neither*, like nuts and cereals.
+(And peanuts aren't even nuts!)

 </aside>